By Andrew Lambe, 13th November 2012 (Updated 21st May 2019)

 Ireland is renowned as one of the best countries in the world in which to incorporate a company.
 One of the most compelling reasons for this is the extensive list of tax treaties that Ireland has in place.

-Ireland currently has signed comprehensive double taxation agreements with 73 countries, 72 of which are currently in effect.
-The agreement between Ireland and Kazakhstan has not yet been brought into effect.
-The agreements cover direct taxes which in Ireland include income tax, universal social charge, corporation tax and/or capital gains tax.
+Ireland currently has signed comprehensive double taxation agreements with 74 countries, 73 of which are currently in effect.
+There is an outstanding agreement between Ireland and Ghana has not yet been brought into effect.
+These double taxation agreements cover direct taxes which in Ireland include income tax, universal social charge, corporation tax and/or capital gains tax.

 Ireland currently has a double taxation agreement with the following countries: